A Chinese Ghost Story II: Plot

 Having failed to catch the convoy earlier, the rebels return to the haunted villa, waiting to ambush the convoy there.
-As the convoy enters, however, the demon returns as well.
+As the convoy enters, however, the corpse-demon returns as well, having completely regenerated.
 Maneuvering Hu into fighting the demon, the rebels are able to rescue the sisters' father.
-Before long, however, the Imperial High Monk arrives with his entourage.
-He incapacitates the rebels with a spell, which Autumn recognizes as an evil chant.
-Ning and Windy escape to seek the help of Yin, while Lord Fu, Autumn and Moon are captured by the monk.
+The corpse-demon, despite having been cleaved into separate body parts, manages to continue wreaking havoc on the convoy.
+Autumn uses his powers to cause the corpse-demon's head and body, which are now fighting independently as separate units, to violently explode, thus killing the demon.